Insurance for the people

 Fillings sometimes come loose or fall out of the tooth.
 While this is typically rare, it can be upsetting when it does occur.

 If a filling comes out, the tooth becomes vulnerable to decay and nerve damage.
 The hole that was previously protected by the filling becomes a trap for food debris and bacteria.
 These can cause further decay and pain.
-Seeing a dentist immediately is the best course of action so that he can replace the filling before damage occurs.
+Seeing a dentist immediately is the best course of action so that they can replace the filling before damage occurs.

 However, there are times when you cannot see a dentist right away.
 In these cases, temporary filling materials sold over the counter at pharmacies can help if used only for a few days.
 Try to avoid eating on the side where the filling came out and be careful to brush the area gently to remove any debris that becomes lodged in the hole.
 Some home remedies, such as oil of cloves and over-the-counter pain medications¹⁰, can help until you can get to your dentist for treatment.